Lead change. Fight for justice. Bridge differences. Build community.

 Studying political science can open up a wide range of job opportunities in both the public, private, and not-for-profit private sectors.
 The reason?
-The intensive work you participate in and out of the classroom is designed to enrich your leadership, critical thinking, and networking skills.
+The intensive learning experiences you’ll have in and out of the classroom are designed to enrich your leadership, critical thinking, and networking skills.

 - Study American government and politics at local, state and federal levels

 - Examine U.S. foreign policy, public interest groups, judicial behavior, and international law

 - Compare the political systems of other countries to the United States